lxc/incus/doc/api-extensions.md

 It also adds `refresh-migrate` as a configuration option to `cluster.evacuate` and as an evacuation mode, which forces refresh migration of instances during cluster evacuation.

+## `image_locations`

+Adds a new `locations` field to the image API, listing the names of the cluster members which have a local copy of the image.